abwatson1995/lyric-word-count/README.md

 <h1>Lyric Word Count</h1>

-<p>This JAVA program uses a HashMap to count the occurences of each words that appears in Ariana Grande's song <quote>Thank U, Next</quote>.</p>
+<p>This Java program uses a HashMap to count the occurences of each words that appears in Ariana Grande's song "Thank U, Next".</p>

 <p>The program uses a HashMap of the form